Emerging Educators

 - January 16

-All Certification Information Sessions will be from 3:30-5:30 at 484 Mulberry St. in the Bowen Brothers meeting room.
-These sessions are requried for any Emerging Educator who is not enrolled in an approved Educator Preparation Program (EPP).
-These sessions are designed as drop ins to accommodate for release times from school.
+All Certification Information Sessions will take place at the Thompson Complex (Training Room 102), located at 1210 Shurling Drive, from 3:30-5:30.
+These sessions are required for any Emerging Educator who is not enrolled in an approved Educator Preparation Program (EPP).
+These sessions are designed as drop-in events to accommodate for release times from school.

 Questions?